-The tungsten shell was split into a fine-resolution spatial grid in 0.1 mm intervals, and a volume-averaged neutron flux tally was recorded in each by MCNP6 [8] in an energy-bin structure containing 660 bins below 30 MeV [7].
+The tungsten shell was split into a fine-resolution spatial grid in 0.1 mm intervals, and a volume-averaged neutron flux tally was recorded in each by MCNP6 [7] in an energy-bin structure containing 660 bins below 30 MeV [6].
 Even in such a simplified geometry, simulating the propagation of neutrons through tungsten is relatively computationally intensive.
-A suitable particle-weight biasing mesh was calculated using ADVANTG [17] to reduce the computational effort required in subsequent MCNP6 runs to produce reasonable statistics.
-Note that ADVANTG in fact uses information obtained from a run performed with the earlier MCNP version 5-1.60 [18], but the resulting biasing mesh can be used with any MCNP version where meshes are supported.
-1010 neutron histories were sampled for the scenario 1 geometry, which took around 6 weeks on 32 cpus, resulting in statistical uncertainties of less than 1% in the majority of energies bins above 0.1 eV (less than 2% above 0.001 eV).
+A suitable particle-weight biasing mesh was calculated using ADVANTG [16] to reduce computational effort required in MCNP6 to produce reasonable statistics.
+10^{10} neutron histories were sampled for the scenario 1 geometry, which took around 6 weeks on 32 cpus, resulting in statistical uncertainties of less than 1% in the majority of energies bins above 0.1 eV (less than 2%above 1e-3 eV).
 The few exceptions to this were in the spectra of the W layers closest to the neutron source, where bins containing the giant resonances suffered from insufficient sampling, but those containing the resonance of the important (for transmutation to Re) 186W capture reaction still had uncertainties of less than 10% in these cases.

-Note that MCNP6 uses continuous-energy cross-section data and so can accurately model resolved resonances without the need for any special computational treatment.
+Note that MCNP6 uses continuous-energy crosssection data and so can accurately model resolved resonances without the need for any special computational treatment.
 However, in the unresolved resonance range of the capture reactions on W isotopes, the continuous cross-sections appear as smooth functions of energy because the resonances are too close together.
-MCNP6 properly accounts for the resonance self-shielding in this unresolved range using a similar probability table approach as used by FISPACT-II, but instead applies a statistical sampling approach (see [8, 11] for more details).
+MCNP6 properly accounts for the resonance self-shielding in this unresolved range using a similar probability table approach as used by FISPACT-II, but instead applies a statistical sampling approach (see [10, 7] for more details).